Thatch

 π± Are Grass Clippings Causing Thatch?

-No!
-Grass clippings typically do not contribute to thatch.
-In fact, microorganisms break them down quickly, returning valuable nutrients to the soil.
+Yes & No... as long as proper mowing practices are maintained, grass clippings do not contribute to thatch.
+In fact, microorganisms break down clippings and return them as valuable nutrients to the soil.

 Solutions for Thatch Build-Up